notmuch/notmuch/doc/man1/notmuch-show.rst

     "text/html" parts, no part with content type "text/html" is included in the output.

 A common use of **notmuch show** is to display a single thread of email messages.
-For this, use a search term of "thread:<thread-id>" as can be seen in the first column of output from the **notmuch search** command.
+For this, use a search term of "thread:<thread-id>" as can be seen in the first column of output from the :any:`notmuch-search(1)` command.

 EXIT STATUS
 ===========